 Cost of sales for SWU and uranium declined \$134.2 million (or 21%) in the six months ended June 30, 2007, compared to the corresponding period in 2006, due to the declines in sales volume, partly offset by increases in unit costs.
 Cost of sales per SWU was 9% higher in the six months ended June 30, 2007, compared to the corresponding period in 2006, reflecting increases in the monthly moving average inventory costs.
 Our inventory costs are driven by our production costs and by costs of purchasing SWU under the Russian Contract.
-Under the monthly moving average inventory costs has an effect on inventory costs and cost of sales over current and future periods.
+Under the monthly moving average inventory cost method we use to value our SWU and uranium inventories, an increase or decrease in production or purchase costs has an effect on inventory costs and cost of sales over current and future periods.